dfarrell07/puppet-opendaylight/README.markdown

 Getting started with the OpenDaylight Puppet module is as simple as declaring the `::opendaylight` class.

-The [vagrant-opendaylight][11] project provides an easy way to experiment with [applying the ODL Puppet module][12] to CentOS 7, Fedora 22, Fedora 23 and Ubuntu 16.04 Vagrant boxes.
+The [vagrant-opendaylight][11] project provides an easy way to experiment with [applying the ODL Puppet module][12] to VMs.

 ```
 # Provision a CentOS VM using puppet-opendaylight
 $ vagrant up cent7_pup_rpm
 $ vagrant ssh cent7_pup_rpm
-[vagrant@localhost ~]$ sudo systemctl is-active opendaylight
+$ sudo systemctl is-active opendaylight
 active
 ```